vicjohnson1213/vicjohnson1213.github.io/_projects/whiff-bot-discord.md

 tech: JavaScript, Node.js
 ---

-Whiff Bot is a discord bot that I created to introduce some useful utilities to Discord.
+Whiff Bot is a discord bot intended to introduce some useful utilities to Discord.
 These utilities include die rolling, straw drawing, and random team assignment.